ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 #### Observe the pod status changing

+  Open a new terminal to exceute the below command to watch pod status changing
   ```sh
   oc get pods -w
   ```

-  Now lets put some traffice in the service, Please ope a new terminal to execute the below command.
+  In the current terminal run the below commands to put some traffice in the service,

   ```sh
   curl ${SERVICE_URL}